awsdocs/aws-dms-user-guide/doc_source/CHAP_ReleaseNotes.md

 + Fixed an issue where AWS DMS tasks crash when there are nullable columns in composite keys using MySQL as a source\.
 + Fixed an issue where AWS DMS fails to validate both `UNIQUEIDENTIFIER` columns from SQL Server source endpoints and UUID columns from PostgreSQL target endpoints\.
 + Fixed an issue where a CDC task does not use an updated source table definition after it is modified\.
-+ Added a new transformation rule\-action, include\-column, to include only the columns specified using object\-locator\.
 + Improved AWS DMS fail over to treat task failures caused by an invalid user name or password as recoverable errors\.
 + Fixed an issue where AWS DMS tasks fail because of missing LSNs when using RDS for SQL Server as a source\.

 ## AWS Database Migration Service 3\.4\.3 release notes<a name="CHAP_ReleaseNotes.DMS343"></a>

-The table following shows the new features and enhancements introduced in AWS DMS version 3\.4\.3\.
+The following table shows the new features and enhancements introduced in AWS DMS version 3\.4\.3\.

 | New feature or enhancement | Description |